Homezonic/parcelDeliveryAPI/README.md

 <RESTful APIs> for a parcel delivery system covering at least 5 use cases, 3 entities and two user types.

-Use case: Add Parcel, Read Parcel, Update Parcel and Delete Parcel
+Use case: Add Parcel, Read one Parcel, Read all Parcel , Update Parcel and Delete Parcel

 Example of a user type: Recipient